 Research and survey projects are excellent examples of work that could be commissioned as a Master's thesis.
 For the student, the Master’s thesis is proof of their skills and constitutes a coherent whole with a distinct research question, goal, scope and schedule.

 Thesis cooperation is conducted in all fields, and partners can be found in a wide range of employer sectors.

-- When you advertise a thesis subject, it will be visible to students on the Rekrynet.
+- You can advertise a thesis subject to students on JobTeaser (advertisements posted before the 25th of November 2020 will published on Rekrynet).
 Students will contact you directly if they are interested in the subject and it is applicable to their studies.
 The students will arrange with the department to have the thesis subject and commission approved.

 - Funding options: employment, fee or invoice, if the student is an entrepreneur or self-employed.
 The University of Helsinki does not employ a deed process or foundation which could be used to fund a commissioned Master's thesis.
 More information about funding options.

 Recruiting staff is the most valuable investment a company can make.
 By taking part in the Helsinki UNI International Trainee Programme your company is offered a unique chance to get to know the international talents at the University of Helsinki.
 Join the programme and find a trainee, consultant or future employee.

 - A six month mentoring programme where companies and international students get to know each other